 9. Watch a thought-provoking documentary on Netflix

 Netflix has become the place to go for wilder, thought-provoking documentaries; with Making a Murderer becoming an overnight global talking point, many were to follow.
 But which ones have you seen and which ones are worth watching?
 Old and new, there’s some great stuff to watch.
+The latest big hit is The Vanishing at the Cecil Hotel, another true crime series with a hotel at the heart of the mystery with a dark past.
 Making a Murderer – with an armchair detective slant, there’s hours and hours to keep you going as it follows the Steven Avery case.
-The unmissable American Murder: The Family Next Door – if you haven’t seen this, do.
-It’s expertly executed with real body cam footage and was the talk of Netflix a few months ago.
+The unmissable American Murder: The Family Next Door – if you haven’t seen this, do; expertly executed with real body cam footage and the series was the talk of Netflix a few months ago.
 Tiger King was one of the the most watched shows on Netflix in 2020 and is completely addictive – there’s no point in trying to describe this but one episode in and we were hooked.
-Amanda Knox was absolutely riveting viewing – a few years old now, check it out if you missed that first time round.
+Amanda Knox was compelling viewing – a few years old now, check it out if you missed that first time round.
 The Great Hack takes an in depth and intriguing look at the Cambridge Analytica scandal.
 Casting JonBenet, is a documentary film about the worlds most famous child-murder case and the legacy it left behind.

 10. Do a drag aerobics class online